 What are Your Options to Pay for Medical Treatment?

-You may be fortunate enough to have some sort of health insurance or a type of insurance called “Personal Injury Protection”, or “PIP”.
+You may be fortunate enough to have health insurance or “Personal Injury Protection” or “PIP.”
 PIP coverage allows you to pay your medical bills after a car accident.
 In Texas, PIP is frequently purchased in coverage amounts ranging from $2,500.00 to $10,000.00.
-This insurance coverage can be used to cover your medical bills after an accident.
+This insurance coverage can cover your medical bills after an accident.

 What About Your Own Health Insurance?

-Even if you have your own health insurance, many health insurance plans refuse to pay for medical care incurred as a result of injuries that come from car accidents.
-The reason for this is simple: the law in Texas is that when you are injured by another person’s negligence, it is the wrongdoer’s responsibility (and their insurance) to make you whole.
+Even if you have your own health insurance, many health insurance plans refuse to pay for medical care due to injuries from car accidents.
+The reason for this is simple: the law in Texas is that when another person’s negligence injures you, it is the wrongdoer’s responsibility (and their insurance) to make you whole.

 Your own health plans generally have no legal obligation to pay for your treatment for injuries caused by someone else.
-In fact, many of our clients come to us after a car accident and state that their own primary care physician told them they do not treat people involved in a car accident.
+Many of our clients come to us after a car accident and state that their primary care physician told them they do not treat people involved in a car accident.

 What Can You do if You do not Have PIP or Health Insurance That Will Cover Your Treatment?

-You may be wondering why you can’t just submit your bills directly to the third person’s insurance.
+You may wonder why you can’t submit your bills directly to the third person’s insurance.
 Automobile liability insurance carriers will not pay for your medical care as you go.
-They expect you to pay for the care, then submit all your bills at once and then they will make an offer to settle your case.
-This is unrealistic as most people cannot afford to pay for all of the care, they will need
+They expect you to pay for the care, then submit all your bills at once, and then they will make an offer to settle your case.
+This is unrealistic as most people cannot afford to pay for all the care.